AlexWorx/ALib-Class-Library/docs/pages/alib_mod_threads.md

 \attention
-  As an exception to the rule, module \alib_threads_nl has to be chosen to be included in an \alibdist, if a project uses multithreading.
+  As an exception to the rule, module \alib_threads_nl has to be chosen to be included in an \alibbuild, if a project uses multithreading.
   Thus, the choice is independent of a user's wish to use the types found in this module!
   In other words: A user might use any other library to create and manage threads.
   Nevertheless, as soon as parallel calls into \alib are made, this module has to be included.

-In the case this module is used within a very limited \alibdist, please note the explanations found in the \ref alib_manual, chapter \ref alib_manual_bootstrapping_nocamps.
+It has to be ensured that namespace functions #alib::threads::bootstrap and
-In short, it has to be ensured that namespace functions #alib::threads::Bootstrap and
+#alib::threads::shutdown are duly called with the start, respectively the termination of an
-#alib::threads::Bootstrap are duly called with the start, respectively at the end of an application,
+application.
-which is ensured if the guidelines given in the chapter linked above are followed.
+This is done with \ref alib_mod_bs "bootstrapping the library".

 # 1.2 Threading-Agnostic Software  # {#alib_threads_intro_agnostic}
 The term used in the headline of this section needs to be explained: As a general-purpose library,